JoshuaKGoldberg/TypeStat/docs/Nodes.md

 ## Parameters

-Parameters not initially with a declared type or that are later passed a type theirs doesn't include will have that type created or added onto them.
+Parameters not initially with a declared type or that are later passed a type theirs doesn't include may have that type created or added onto them.

-For example, if a parameter violates `--noImplicitAny`, a type will be added:
+For example, if a parameter violates `--noImplicitAny`, a type may be added by `fixNoImplicitAny`:

 ```diff
 - function abc(def) { }